andrewcampi/atom/README.md

 ## Overview

 Atom is a penetration testing (pentest) AI assistant designed to empower security professionals and enthusiasts alike.
-By leveraging the power of GPT-4, Atom provides a conversational interface to assist users in mapping, understanding, and exploiting their attack surface with unparalleled efficiency and insight.
+By leveraging the power of GPT-4, Atom provides a conversational interface to assist users in mapping, understanding, and exploiting their attack surface with a new level of insight.

 ### What is Penetration Testing?